varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	Maximum number of bytes of HTTP backend resonse we will deal with.
 This is a limit on all bytes up to the double blank line which ends the HTTP request.
 	The memory for the request is allocated from the worker workspace (param: sess_workspace) and this parameter limits how much of that the request is allowed to take up.

+idle_send_timeout
+	- Units: seconds
+	- Default: 60
+	- Flags: delayed

+	Time to wait with no data sent.
+If no data has been transmitted in this many seconds the session is closed.
+	See setsockopt(2) under SO_SNDTIMEO for more information.

 listen_address
 	- Default: :80